My Alcohol Ink Supply List

 I use aluminum stamping blanks to make earrings.
 Some styles come with holes punched already, others do not.
 I use my husband's old metal punch if needed, but most craft stores sell a hand punch right near the stamping blanks in-store, or you can search online.
 Keep in mind that the inks do not work well on any metal that is coated or very glossy - the inks tend to bead up instead of flowing.
 That's primarily why I choose to use aluminum.

 The guitar pick shaped blanks are hit-and-miss to find in-store, and Michaels and Hobby Lobby don't offer them online.
 You can try other online sources.

 This clear, dimensional coating gives inks on metal a "faux enamel" type of look - a very glossy, raised surface.
 Just a couple of drops over dry ink is enough for a nice smooth coating/surface.
 Carefully spread with toothpick horizontal, across the top, not with the pointy end (which can give you stroke marks that are very hard to get rid of).

-Another similar option is Mod Podge Dimensional Magic
+Another similar option is Mod Podge Dimensional Magic (Not regular Mod Podge)

 1" (25mm) glass, flat on one side - domed on the other.

 You can buy these in sets at most craft stores.
 "Blank Slate" is the brand that Hobby Lobby carries.